Course/Lab Fee: 95€ for a day trip (course reader fee announced during orientation)

 This course focuses on the radical increase in food production over the last fifty years and the ecological (and social) problems it has created, as well as on some of the possible solutions: the organic movement, Slow Food, and the “local food” movement.

-This course will include a field trip which explores the range of Italian sustainable food production, from traditional (the famous Tuscan butcher Dario Cecchini and his “Whole Cow” meal) to the hyper-modern.
+This course will include a field trip which explores the range of Italian sustainable food production, from traditional to the hyper-modern.
 These direct experiences will reinforce classroom assignments and provide valuable date for student presentations.

 - Consider the complex interplay of social and political factors in national food policy